OWASP/www-chapter-singapore/index.md

 # Upcoming Meetup

+### July 2020 Online Meetup: Microservices Security, Container Runtime Security and MITRE ATT&CK® for Kubernetes (K8S)

+**Date**: 15 July 2020 800pm to 930pm

+**Venue**: Google Meet - get the Google Meet URL from https://www.meetup.com/SGSecurityMG/events/271544329

+APIs are the gate to your microservices.
+In the last meetup, we discussed and learned how to secure our APIs with OWASP API 2019 as a reference.
+In the upcoming session, we will take a look at how to secure our microservices, from Container Runtime Security to Kubernetes (K8S).
+We will also look at MITRE ATT&CK® for Kubernetes.

+**Speaker**: Nathan Aw

+Nathan Aw is a hands-on, AppDevSec digital solution architect working in the Financial Services Industry (FSI).
+With a dedicated focus on the Customer Journey Experience (CJX) Layer, he designs, build and scale secure experience APIs, Microservices on a Hybrid Cloud/Multi-Cloud (Cloud-Native) platforms that enables a truly delightful, end-to-end CJX.
+More on Nathan Aw can be found at https://sg.linkedin.com/in/awnathan

+Please RSVP your attendance at https://www.meetup.com/SGSecurityMG/

+# Past Meetups

+### 2020

 ### June 2020 Online Meetup: How Secure are you APIs?
 Securing your APIs: OWASP API Top 10 2019, Case Study and Demo

 **Date**: 24 June 2020 800pm to 930pm